LuposX/sentdex_fixed_market_stock/README.md

 ## Prerequisites

-Here i'll list the prerequisites you need for each file:
+Here i'll list the prerequisites you need for each file.
+You can find them in the dataset folder on this repo or when u click on corresponding link.

 <details>
   <summary>Click to expand and to see the necessary prerequisite for each file.</summary>